elastest/elastest-torm/docs/index.md

 The Test Orchestration and Recommendation Manager (TORM) is the brain of ElasTest and the main entry point for developers.
 TORM allows developers and testers to manage Projects, TJobs, SuTs, TOJobs, analyze logs, execute TJobs and SuTs and much more (the terms mentioned above are described in the [Features](#Features) section).

+### Component arquitecture
-In then next diagram, you can to see The ElasTest TORM Components Architecture.
+In the next diagram, you can to see The ElasTest TORM Components Architecture.

 ![ElasTest TORM Arquitecture](imgs/ElasTest_Torm_Architecture.png)